 This is used for singular items that are nearby.
 These is used for multiple items that are nearby.
 The distance can be physical or metaphorical.
 Take a look at these examples:

 That is used for singular items that are farther away.
 Those is used for multiple items that are farther away.
 Again, the distance can be physical or metaphorical.
 Here are a few examples of these pronouns in action:

 Indefinite pronouns are used to refer generally to a person or thing that doesn’t need to be specifically identified or has already been mentioned.
 Here are some common indefinite pronouns:

 Here are a few examples of indefinite pronouns in sentences:

-Reflexive pronouns end in –self or –selves:
+Reflexive pronouns are forms of personal pronouns that end in –self or –selves: